lebaz20/credit-approval-ml/README.md

      -: 383 (55.5%)
 ````

-We are going to use supervised learning models, mainly logistic regression with KFold and GridSearch cross-validation and figure out their impacts on accuracy.
+We are going to use supervised learning models, mainly logistic regression and decision tree classifier models with KFold and GridSearch cross-validation and figure out their impacts on accuracy.

 ## 4. The steps expected are as follows: